Videovision Entertainment

 More than 3,500 international titles, released into South Africa.

-For over twenty-five years Videovision has brought the world's cinema to South African audiences, theatrically and on home video, from independent and foreign-language work to the largest Hollywood releases.
-It is the work of building an audience, and a market, over decades.
+For more than twenty-five years Videovision has brought the world's cinema to South African audiences, theatrically and on home video, from independent and foreign-language work to the largest Hollywood releases.

 • Selma, Suffragette, Vice, Viceroy's House, Pride, The Odyssey